-Exercise 2.19: Slowing Down an Animation with the Animation Mode
+Exercise 2.21: Slowing Down an Animation with the Animation Mode

 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the we button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-- 1. Open the file can.ex2, load all variables, [Apply] (see Exercise 2.17). - 2.
-Press the \swarrow button to orient the camera to the mesh. - 3.
+- 1. Open the file can.ex2, load all variables, Apply (see Exercise 2.19). - 2.
+Press the type button to orient the camera to the mesh. - 3.
 Press the play button \triangleright in the toolbars.